-Section 70.
-Height of Buildings-(a) No building or other structure hereafter erected, except if it be a spire, tower or smoke stack, shall be of a height exceeding 250 feet and if such building fronts on a street sixty feet or less in width, then such building shall not exceed two and one-half times the width of such street, measured from the sidewalk to the top of the roof covering. (b) The height of any tenement, lodging or apartment house hereafter erected, exclusive of any roof appendages, shall not exceed one and one-half times the width of the widest street, alley or court upon which it abuts and no existing tenement, lodging or apartment house shall be increased beyond such height; provided, however, that any distance the building sets back from the lot line shall be added to the width of the street in making this computation.
-The height of a tenement, lodging or apartment house shall be the perpendicular distance measured in a straight line from the curb level to the highest point of the roof beams. (c) It shall be unlawful to hereafter erect any building or structure on the circular street known as Monument Place or to elevate any present structure thereon to a height exceeding 86 feet from the established sidewalk level.
-No plans for any building to be erected on said Monument Place or for the alteration, enlarging or for the improvement of any building thereon shall be approved by the Commissioner of Buildings, nor shall any license or permit for any building be granted by any officer of said City if the height of such building or of such addition, alteration or repair shall exceed this height. (d) All buildings exceeding ninety feet in height shall be buildings of first class, as provided in Section 35.
+SECTION 70.
+HEIGHT OF BUILDINGS .- (a) No building or other structure hereafter erected, except if it be a spire, tower or smoke stack, shall be of a height exceeding two hundred (200) feet and if such building fronts on a street sixty (60) feet or less in width, then such building shall not exceed two and one-half (21/2) times the width of such street, measured from the sidewalk to the top of the roof covering, (b) The height of any tenement, lodging or apartment house hereafter erected, exclusive of any-roof appendages, shall not exceed one and one-half $(1\frac{1}{2})$ times the width of the widest street, alley or court upon which it abuts and no existing tenement, lodging or apartment house shall be increased beyond such height: provided, however, that any distance the building sets back from the lot line shall be added to the width of the street in making this computation.
+The height of a tenement, lodging or apartment house shall be the perpendicular distance measured in a straight line from the curb level to the highest point of the roof beams. (c) It shall be unlawful to hereafter erect any building or structure on the circular street known as Monument Place or to elevate any present structure thereon to a height exceeding eighty-six (86) feet from the established sidewalk level.
+No plans for any building to be erected on suid Momment Place or for the alteration, enlarging or for the improvement of any building thereon shall be approved by the Commissioner of Buildings, nor shall any license or permit for any building be granted by any officer of said City if the height of such building or of such addition, alteration or repair shall exceed this height. (d) All buildings exceeding sixty (60) feet in height shall be buildings of the first class, as defined in Section 36.

-Section 71.
-Parapet Fire Walls-(a) All division or party walls of class one and two shall be carried thirty inches above the roof covering as a fire wall and shall be not less than a thickness of the wall below and shall be coped and covered with stone, well burnt terra cotta or cast iron, (b) Division or party walls for all other buildings shall be carried up to a height not less than eighteen inches above the roof covering at any point, and not less than the thickness of the wall below.
+SECTION 71.
+PARAPET FIRE WALLS.-(a) All division or party walls of class one and two shall be carried thirty (30) inches above the roof covering as a fire wall and shall be not less than the thickness of the wall below and shall be coped and covered with an approved incombustible material. (b) Division or party walls for all other buildings shall be carried up to a height not less than eighteen (18) inches above the roof covering at any point, and not less than the thickness of the wall below.

-Section 72.
-Division Fire Walls-All apartment or flat buildings hereafter constructed, or erected, if more than three flats or apartments in width, shall have division walls of brick, stone or other incombustible material, of thickness of walls shown in table sections 65, 66 and 68, extending from front to rear and from basement through roof as a fire
+SECTION 72.
+DIVISION FURE WALLS,-(a) All apartment or flat buildings hereafter constructed, or erected, if more than three flats or apartments in width, shall have division walls of brick, stone or other incombustible material, of thickness of walls shown in table Sections 65, 66 and 68, extending from front to rear and from basement through roof as a fire wall. (b) In all buildings no floor area between fire walls of thickness as provided in Sections 65 and 75 shall exceed the following: